 There were originally four lighthouses at Winterton, but the eroding coastline and shifting sandbanks changed the need for these over the years.
 Daniel Defoe visited Winterton in 1725.

 Happisburgh Lighthouse was one of a pair of leading lights to guide vessels clear of the dangerous Haisborough Sands.
 Several lightvessels marked the sands until later replaced by buoys.
-In 1988 Trinity House announced their intention to discontinue the lighthouse, but the local community campaigned and formed a Lighthouse Trust in 1990.
+In 1988 Trinity House announced its intention to discontinue the lighthouse, but the local community campaigned and formed a Lighthouse Trust in 1990.
 The lighthouse is now the UK’s only independently operated working lighthouse and the oldest working lighthouse in East Anglia.

 The lighthouse at Cromer is located next to the Royal Cromer Golf Course, overlooking the town at its highest point.
 In the town, the church of St Peter and Paul is the tallest in Norfolk and has some magnificent stained glass windows depicting the Cromer lighthouses and other lifesaving icons.